Can Salt Water Pools Cause Diarrhea? Health Risks Explained

 Adjusting Salt Chlorine Generator Output

 Increase your generator's output percentage gradually while monitoring chlorine production.
-Most units should operate at 50-80% capacity during swimming season.
+Adjust generator output based on chlorine demand - start at 50% and increase gradually while monitoring chlorine levels.
 If you're running at 100% and still can't maintain 1-3 ppm FC, your cell may need replacement or professional inspection.

 Long-Term Prevention Strategies